A guide to car insurance brokers

 Some agents don’t charge a fee for their services.
 But brokers will charge a commission, which is usually added to the cost of your premium.

-What are the advantages of using a broker?
+What are the advantages of using a car insurance broker?

 There are some advantages to buying your car insurance through a broker:

-• They can help you with specialist insurance that might be harder to find on your own.
+• They can help you with specialist insurance, such as convicted driver or classic car insurance, that might be harder to find on your own

 • If you have to claim, they’ll negotiate for you and put your interests first.

-What are the disadvantages of using a broker?
+What are the disadvantages of using a car insurance broker?

 These are some of the disadvantages of using a broker:

-• It can be tricky to work out how expensive or cheap car insurance brokers are, since their commission is often included in your premium.
+• It could be tricky to work out how expensive or cheap car insurance brokers are, since their commission is often included in your premium

 • Some brokers may work from a limited list of insurance providers, which could mean you’re losing out on a better deal elsewhere.

-Is it cheaper to use a car insurance broker?
+Is it cheaper to use brokers for car insurance?

 Not necessarily.
 Brokers charge commission for their services.
 And because it’s usually added to your monthly or annual premium it can be difficult to see whether using a broker is cheaper than finding your own insurance.
 So it’s important to compare your options and do the sums.